 Help in Crisis, Inc., Board of Directors - Tahlequah

-CASA: Court appointed special advocate for children, Advocate - Tahlequah
+CASA: Court appointed special advocate for children, Other - Tahlequah

 Cherokee Nation Foundation/ Scholarship Committee, Committee Member - Cherokee Nation